 William Rixon, appeared to answer to a summons requiring ‘him to ‘ well and truly answer make” unto certain matters touching and concerning one Charles Walton.
 It appeared in evidence, that Walton was in defendant’s employment, and have occasion to leave, requested a settlement for the frormer, which being had, it was found that a balance yet remained owing, to Watson, of 3 months wages, and 5s, which the latter had lent to the former.
 All this was admitted by the defendant, who, notwithstanding, attempted to put in a set-off of 1s, 6d per week, plaintiff having been victualled at the table of the defendant; but this the bench refused to allow, and recommended defendant to pay up his legal balance, and by that means save the trouble and expense of it being covered in a civil way at the Court of Requests.

-In their first few years of marriage John and Elizabeth lived at the Field of Mars before moving to the Campbelltown Districts of Airds and Appin where they began to farm with the assistance of convict labour .
+In their first few years of marriage they lived at the Field of Mars before moving to the Campbelltown Districts of Airds and Appin where they began to farm with the assistance of convict labour .
 By 1830, on their 10-acre property at Campbelltown they had 20 head of cattle and a team of bullocks.
 It was then that William applied for a further land grant of 50 acres adjoining his existing land.
 However, he was ruled ineligible, perhaps on the grounds of the earlier allocation.

 Around the time of the birth of their daughter Sarah in November 1839, William and Ann moved to Spring Creek where they managed “The Stringy Bark Inn” a property owned by William’s brother, Benjamin.